 Spider-Man: Edge of Time (2011)

-Anti-Venom appears initially as a mind-controlled villain who easily dispatches and kills Spider-man.
-However, through the help of Spider-man 2099 (Miguel O'Hara) this fate is avoided.
+Anti-Venom appears initially as a mind-controlled villain who easily dispatches and kills Spider-Man.
+However, through the help of Spider-Man 2099 (Miguel O'Hara) this fate is avoided.
 Later, Anti-Venom, Doctor Octopus and Walter Sloan (a 2099 scientist for Alchemax) merge after being forced through a temporal portal, and the creature which they form comes to be known as the Atrocity.
+Steven Blum reprises his role.